 $25 per person per night, which works out to $50 for a couple (two people who are together).
-Site 15 is for RV's and book how many people will be in your group - $25 per person per night.
-Kids under 11 and under stay free.
+Kids 11 and under stay free.
 Morning Star Ranch is a working Thoroughbred horse farm nestled in the shadow of the majestic 7,000 foot Snow Mountain, located within the Mendocino National Forest boundary.
-Reconnect with nature while fishing in stocked ponds or appreciating the rugged beauty which surrounds you.
+Reconnect with nature while fishing in stocked ponds (catch and release everything under 12", we allow one "keeper" over 12" per person) or appreciating the rugged beauty which surrounds you.
 The star gazing is amazing!
-For an additional, affordable price (cash only) limited horse back riding is available, if interested ask for more details.
+For an additional price (cash only) limited pony rides, for kids or novice adult only, is available, if interested ask for more details.
 Take a guided tour of the horse barn and small petting zoo for the kids, if interested ask to make arrangements.
-Your well behaved dogs are welcome here on a leash.
-Saving the cost on fishing licenses is just a start with the amenities provided.
+(Rides, petting zoo and barn tour Monday through Saturday, and by special arrangement on Sunday).
+Your well behaved dogs are welcome here, although they must stay on a leash at all times.
 The Stonyford OHV area is just under 2 miles west of the ranch on Forest Road M10.
 Take a hike and practice your rock hounding in the nearby Stonyford Volcanic Complex, (in Mendocino National Forest boundaries) which is an ancient forearc seamount yielding some beautiful jasper rocks.
-Close proximity to the historic Eastpark Reservoir for all your water sports.
+Close proximity to the historic Eastpark Reservoir for all your water sports and swimming.
 Pet one of the ranch horses who have access to wander through camp.
 A friendly note to light sleepers, since this is a working horse farm, there may be horses whinnying to each other occasionally during the night, and often the bullfrogs around the pond can't resist singing a few songs after dark.
 Catch a small glimpse into ranch life.
-We also need to make mention that, like most of California, this is rattlesnake country.
-We haven't seen any around the camping area, but paying attention to where you put your hands and feet are important.
+We also need to make mention that, like most of California, this is rattlesnake country so paying attention to where you put your hands and feet are important.
 Can’t wait to see you soon!
 Drive safe!

 - Check in: After 2PM